 Cleansers that are endorsed by Dermatologists include Obaji, Cetaphil, Neutrogena and QV Cleanser.
 Moisturisers that are do not clog pores include the Obaji and La Roche Posay range.
 The sunscreen of choice is La Roche Posay 50+ Face sunscreen.

 Prescription creams, gels, and lotions- These products are prescription medications designed to reduce oil production, normalise bacterial counts and help with breakouts and blackheads.
-We use a combination of antibiotics and Vitamin A prescriptions to help treat mild to moderate acne.
-For extensive areas of acne, such as back acne (bacne), a special compounded solution can be used on a nightly basis.
-The most commonly prescribed creams include Eryacne, Clindatech, Duac, Stivel A, Differin and Epiduo.
+We use a combination of peels and such as lactic acid, and salicylic acid in combination with vitamin A to help combat acne prone skin.
+This is how Fiori treats acne without antibiotics or Roaccutane.

-Tablet antibiotics– Tablets should always be combined with a vitamin A cream to help reduce antibiotic resistance.
+Tablet antibiotics and Roaccutane– Tablets should always be combined with a vitamin A cream to help reduce antibiotic resistance.
 A course of antibiotics ranges from 12 weeks to 12 months or longer.
 The most commonly prescribed antibiotics include Doxycycline, Tetracycline, Minocycline and Erythomycin.
 Antibiotics are most effective against papular and pustular acne (zits).
 If your acne does not improve with diet, peels, and low level light treatment, the Fiori team will refer you to Dermatologists for high level acne treatments.

 Chemical peels-are aimed at exfoliation and decreasing inflammation.
 They are an excellent method of treatment for blackhead and white head acne, and to reduce oil and congestion.
 At the acne clinic we have a huge selection of peels.
 Our Specialists will customise a peel based upon your acne type and your skin sensitivity.
 In most cases one peel can remove as much as 80% of blackheads.
 Our peels include the VITA peel- high strength vitamin A- probably the most favoured peel for blackhead acne and congested skin.
 We also have AHA or fruit acid peels, and BHAs or salicylic acid peels.
 In patients with very sensitive skin we use lactic acid.
 Specialist strength peels are affordable at only $98 per peel.
 Some patients require one peel; others will require a series of peels spaced 2 weeks apart.